Marico Ltd Q3 net profit rises 13 pc to Rs 312 cr | Business

 Marico said in Q3FY21, revenue from operations grew on the back of a strong domestic volume growth of 15 per cent and a constant currency growth of 8 per cent in the international business.
 In the India business, the company witnessed robust demand trends across more than 95 per cent of its portfolio amidst steadily improving consumer confidence and a declining COVID-19 graph, the firm said. ''Traditional trade led the growth...
 The company also continued to operate at reduced distributor inventory levels.
 Among the alternate channels, e-commerce witnessed augmented growth and modern trade also recovered sequentially to end flattish on a year-on-year basis,'' it said.
 The FMCG major said during the quarter, as key raw materials witnessed inflationary trends, the company increased effective consumer pricing in select portfolios, while continuing to absorb the cost pressure to a certain extent.

+Gupta said despite a challenging input cost backdrop, the company pulled in a resilient margin performance on the back of focused spends and aggressive cost control.

+Over the medium term, the company aims to grow the core and buildsizeable new franchises through premiumisation, foods and digital brands,'' he added.

+Marico said in light of the subdued demand in the hygiene category post the initial surge, the company has consciously withdrawn investments and defocussed from this segment.
 Marico's portfolio of brands include Parachute, Saffola, Hair & Care, Nihar Naturals, Livon, Set Wet, Mediker, Revive and Beardo.
-Shares of Marico Ltd were trading 0.52 per cent lower at Rs 408.20 apiece on the BSE.
+Shares of Marico Ltd rose 0.52 per cent to end at Rs 412.50 apiece on the BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)